-Club Med have two every popular hotels in Switzerland offering an all-inclusive ski holiday.
+Club Med has one popular hotel in Switzerland offering an all-inclusive ski holiday.

 Club Med the all-inclusive tour operator has three exceptional hotels in Switzerland, in Villars-sur-Ollon, the glitzy ski resort of St Moritz and the beautiful Swiss resort of Wengen.

-Club Med skiing holiday have become very popular with our clients.
+Club Med skiing holidays have become very popular with our clients.
 The price you pay covers just about every ski holiday expense!
-Lift passes, ski lessons, ski guiding, drinks from the bar, snack during the day and canapes in the evening, full 3 course lunches with unlimited wine and 4 course evening meals with wine, flights with free ski carriage (Club Med charter flights only) and transfer.
+Lift passes, ski lessons, ski guiding, drinks from the bar, snack during the day and canapes in the evening, full 3-course lunches with unlimited wine and 4-course evening meals with wine, flights with free ski carriage (Club Med charter flights only) and transfer.
 Thinking about it I should have listed the things that aren’t included!
 That’s beauty treatments and ski rental!
 You can expect to pay somewhere between, £900 to £1600 per person based a package holiday, flights are available from most regional airports.

 Heli-skiing is an option in Switzerland you can even book a helicopter to take to the top of the piste if you find the traditional lifts too slow.
 Helicopters are widely used in Switzerland, the Helipad in Zermatt is one of the busiest in the world with choppers taking off every minute.

 The standard of catering in Switzerland is generally very high and the variety of dishes available for more extensive than say in Austria.
 Wine, however, is expensive but do try the local Swiss wine, its really very good and not much gets exported such is the home demand.